shubhgaur37/Currency-Denomination-Recognition-for-the-Visually-Impaired/README.md

-# Banknote Recognition for Assistive Applications
+# Banknote Recognition for the Visually Impaired
 ## Table of Contents

 1. [Introduction](#introduction)